ConorTighe/Image-Identifier/README.md

 ---

 ## Deep Neural Network Implementation
 This application uses a Deep Neural Network called Inception-v3 to predict images.
-The reason I decided to choose this DNN Model is because its the most accurate model offered by tensorflow with a error rate of only 3.46%.
+The reason I decided to choose this DNN Model is because its the most accurate model offered by tensorflow for image recognition.
 I first set up the application with the regular model that offers 1000 classes, I then retrained the model Inception-v3 to recognize a class of digits using the 60,000 images offered by the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).

 ### What is a Neural Network?